pollination/queenbee/docs/guides/plugin.rst

 Docker Config
 ^^^^^^^^^^^^^
-The Docker configuration tells the workflow execution engine which container to use when executing a Function from this Plugin.
+The Docker configuration tells the recipe execution engine which container to use when executing a Function from this Plugin.
 It will also indicate what path within the folder each artifact (file or folder) should be loaded to.